Order of the Arrow ceremonies and symbols: Vigil Honor

 The Vigil Honor is a recognition given to Arrowmen for distinguished contributions beyond the immediate responsibilities of their position or office to their lodge, the Order of the Arrow, Scouting, or their Scout Camp.
 The Vigil Honor may be conferred upon Arrowmen who have completed a minimum of two years as a Brotherhood member and have performed exceptional service above and beyond their immediate responsibilities through leadership, exemplary efforts, and dedication.
-However, under no circumstances should tenure in Scouting or the Order of the Arrow be considered as reason enough for a Vigil Honor recommendation.
+However, tenure in Scouting or the Order of the Arrow is not considered as a reason for a Vigil Honor recommendation.
 Selection is annual and is limited to one person for every 50 members of the lodge, and members of the Order can be inducted into the Vigil Honor only with the written approval of the National Order of the Arrow Committee.

-As a part of the Vigil Honor induction, each new Vigil Honor member is given a Vigil Honor name in the language of the Lenni Lenape or the language of their local Lodge.
-An English translation of the Vigil Honor name is also provided, and the name often represents a characteristic of the individual.
+As a part of the Vigil Honor induction, each new Vigil Honor member is given a Vigil Honor name, which represents a characteristic of the individual.